FAQ

 Do I need controllers to use VLS?

 No. Virtual Life Support uses hand tracking which means you control VLS with your hands.
 You may need your controllers to start VLS depending on the deployment platform you use.
-In particular ArborXR Home does not yet support hand tracking.

 I am left-handed, can I use VLS?